 Personal Capital's primary function is to track your investments, assets and savings, rather than specifically looking after your current accounts.
 Are your assets working for you?
 Are you on course for a comfortable retirement?
 What can you do to be better off?
 Plug everything in and you'll be able to see the big picture of your finances.

 Personal Capital offers specific advice and statistics based on your goals and your current standing, but access to human financial advisors is where the company makes its money.

-While anyone is welcome to use its website, you can only access advisory services if you have an account minimum of $250,000 (around £190,000), and there's an annual fee (of between 0.49% and 0.89%) to pay if you want your assets managed – this is lower than most financial advice services.
+While anyone is welcome to use its website, you can only access advisory services if you have an account minimum of $250,000, and there's an annual fee (of between 0.49% and 0.89%) to pay if you want your assets – this is lower than most financial advice services.

 Perfect for managing personal finances

 An online service that's not slathered in effects and colours, Buxfer does a good job of presenting your finances in a clean, professional manner.
-It cutely brags about the fact that it's currently helping its users manage almost two trillion dollars in funds, so it's got a solid user base behind it.
+It cutely brags about the fact that it's currently helping its users manage over four trillion dollars in funds, so it's got a solid user base behind it.

 You don't have to give Buxfer your exact banking details if you're uncomfortable doing so – you can opt for offline manual syncing with your bank account instead – but if you do trust it, there's a layer of high-level encryption to protect your data and the company is regularly audited.